 \section{Conclusions}

-This work has a characterization of the set $\pistar{m}$ as its focus, with particular attention given to minimality and computing the maximum degree polynomial subset of $\pistar{m}$ in the sense of \eqref{eq:maxproblem}.
-The minimality question is from our perspective rather well understood in this paper.
+This work focuses on a characterization of the set $\pistar{m}$, with particular attention given to minimality and to computing the maximum degree polynomial subset of $\pistar{m}$ in the sense of \eqref{eq:maxproblem}.
+From our perspective, the minimality question is well understood in this paper.
 The determination of the maximum degree polynomial subset can be further investigated.
-We only described the case $m\leq 7$ with computational reasoning.
-Both the theoretical description of the general case (e.g., using further tools from algebraic geometry \cite{Sturmfels:2021:INVITATION}), as well as a more general computational approach could be of interest and useful in practice.
+We have only described the case $m\leq 7$ using computational reasoning.
+Both a theoretical description of the general case, e.g., using further tools from algebraic geometry \cite{Sturmfels:2021:INVITATION}, and a more general computational approach could be of interest and useful in practice.

 Based on our simulations, one major component is missing before this can be directly used in matrix function evaluation software: understanding the effect of rounding errors.
-Evaluation of high-degree polynomials are in general prone to rounding errors, unless special representations such as a Chebyshev basis is used.
-In this case it seems even more intricate.
-For example, using high-precision arithmetic, the coefficients were computed such that we could guarantee correctness in full double precision.
-However, the fact that the system has a rather large condition number (at least for $m=7$), is an indication that this evaluation is sensitive with respect to these coefficients.
+Evaluating high-degree polynomials is, in general, prone to rounding errors---unless special representations such as a Chebyshev basis are used.
+In this case, the issue appears even more intricate.
+For example, by using high-precision arithmetic, the coefficients were computed such that we could guarantee correctness in full double precision.
+However, the fact that the system has a rather large condition number (at least for $m=7$) is an indication that this evaluation is sensitive with respect to these coefficients.
 Heuristics similar to \cite{jarlebring2024polynomialapproximationsmatrixlogarithm} might be applicable in a general setting.
-Further work is needed to determine which evaluation schemes, in the continuum of $(A,B,c)$, lead to better numerical stability, and a necessary condition for numerical stability is that the condition number is not too large.
+Further work is needed to determine which evaluation schemes, in the continuum of $(A,B,c)$, lead to better numerical stability; a necessary condition for numerical stability is that the condition number is not too large.